 - 28oz can diced tomatoes (Don't drain the juice)

 - Cook the quinoa separately, set it aside.

 - Over medium heat, saute the onions in olive oil until soft.
 Season with a pinch of sea salt.
-Add garlic, Italian seasonings, diced tomatoes, and tomato paste.
+Add garlic, Italian seasonings, diced tomatoes, maple syrup, and tomato paste.
 Then let it cook for 10 minutes.

 - Add the bell peppers and veggie broth.
 Bring the soup to a low simmer, cover it and let it cook for 10 minutes or until the bell peppers reach their desired tenderness.
 (I like them to be soft and tender, not mushy!)